St. Andrew's Presbyterian Church (Kingston, Ontario): Stained glass

 St. Andrew's features many stained glass windows, many of them dating back to the building of the second church.
 These pieces were commissioned from Castle and Sons, a Montreal-based firm.
 Many were dedicated to the memory of prominent members of the congregation.
 One of the windows features the Arms of the Royal Military College of Canada and the line 'Dulce et decorum est pro patria mori'.
 It was funded by alumni and friends of the college.
 A companion window, in a similar style, 'to the glory of God and in immortal memory of officers, noncommissioned officers and men of the Royal Canadian Horse Artillery who fell in action the World's War 1914-18' and the text 'quo fas et glorius ducunt'.

 The large south window, however, was paid for by the women’s home association.
 This window features one of the very few stories about St. Andrew in the bible, taken from John 12:20-26.
 In this story, a group of Greeks ask Andrew and Phillip if they would be able to meet with Jesus.

 In 1967, a smaller chapel was added on to the back of the sanctuary.
 This chapel contains nine stained glass windows featuring the life and acts of Jesus.

 St. Andrew's Church today

 St Andrew's church stands today in the heart of downtown Kingston, Ontario.
 Home today to a church population of around 100–150, St. Andrews plays an active role in the Kingston community.

-The Special Meals program at St. Andrew's is most likely the best example of this involvement.
+The Special Meals program at St. Andrew's is the best example of the church's community involvement.
 This initiative commenced in January 1987, and is still running.
 Special Meals is a volunteer program that runs every Sunday to provide food for those in need.

 In the summer of 2009, St. Andrew's applied to the federal government for a grant to begin a tour guide program at the church.
 This program has attracted almost 1,000 people in 2009.
 In 2010, the tours brought in 1,732 visitors.
 Tours were also run in 2011 and 2012, and brought in 1,371 and 1,908 visitors respectively.